Short-term wins help build necessary momentum.

 Set the Launch Date and Program Calendar

-With the ART definition in hand, the next step is to set the date for the first PI planning event.
-This creates a forcing function, a ‘date-certain’ deadline for the launch which will create a starting point and define the planning timeline.
+With the ART definition in hand, the next step is to set the date for the first Program Increment (PI) Planning event.
+This creates a forcing function, a ‘date-certain’ deadline for the launch, which will create a starting point and define the planning timeline.

 The first step is to establish the cadence for the program, including both the PI and iteration lengths.
-The SAFe Big Picture shows a ten-week PI, which consists of four regular iterations and one Innovation & Planning (IP) iteration.
+The SAFe Big Picture shows a 10-week PI, which consists of four regular iterations and one Innovation and Planning (IP) iteration.
 There is no fixed rule for the PI cadence, nor for how much time should be reserved for the IP iteration.
-The recommended duration of a PI is between eight to twelve weeks, with a bias toward the shorter duration (10 weeks for example).
+The recommended duration of a PI is between 8 to 12 weeks, with a bias toward the shorter duration (10 weeks, for example).
 Once the cadence is chosen, it should remain stable and not arbitrarily change from one PI to another.
 This allows the ART to have a predictable rhythm and velocity.
 The fixed cadence also allows a full year of program events to be scheduled on people’s calendars.
 The PI calendar usually includes the following activities:

 - ART Sync, or individual Scrum of Scrum and PO Sync meetings